R. D. Langr is a stay-at-home dad to one beautiful daughter. He has a background in psychology and an intuitive grasp of relationships.

 Student debt and college tuition are a problem.
-If not fixed soon, this problem will completely change the landscape of the American education and job market.
+If not fixed soon, this problem will completely change the landscape of American education and the job market.
 To ease the burden, some progressive candidates are advocating free tuition at public schools.
 While I'm generally in favor of this model, I believe it's only part of the solution.

 I went to a private, liberal arts college where I received a well-rounded, non-STEM college education.
 My education taught me how to write, how to think, and how to problem-solve.
 Most importantly, it taught me how to have empathy.

 If we limit tuition assistance to only public schools, we're reducing some of the most enriching options our young people have.
 But of course, states can't fund private schools.
 So what's the solution?
 Fund the person, not the school.

 Simply put, the Coming of Age Credit is as follows: Once between the ages of 18 and 23, when a person decides the course of action they want to take in their life, they may apply to receive the Coming of Age Credit (CAC).